sigsum/sigsum/witness.md

 - `old_size`: the size of the previous tree head the consistency proof is built from, ASCII-encoded decimal number
 - `node_hash`: repeated key, listing zero or more hashes representing a consistency proof, hex-encoded.
-List is empty if and only if `old_size == 0` or `old_size == size`.
+List is empty (this key not present at all) if and only if `old_size == 0` or `old_size == size`.
 The order of node hashes follow from the hash strategy, see RFC 6962.

 HTTP error codes on failure:
 - 400 Bad request if `old_size` is higher than `size`.